-See also Displaying a power profile and analyzing the result, page 316 and Timeline window-State Log graph, page 331.
+See also Displaying a power profile and analyzing the result, page 318 and Timeline window-State Log graph, page 333.

-The C-SPY MSP-FET driver and a TI MSP-FET debug probe with EnergyTrace+TM Technology provided by Texas Instruments.
+- The C-SPY MSP-FET driver and a TI MSP-FET debug probe with EnergyTrace+TM Technology provided by Texas Instruments. - The C-SPY TI XDS driver and a TI XDS110 debug probe with EnergyTrace+TM Technology provided by Texas Instruments, and one of the MSP432, CC13xx, or CC26xx devices.